overture-stack/website/markdown/documentation/arranger/installation/configuration/es.md

 - **Password:** myelasticpassword
 - **URI:** http://localhost:9200

-<Note title="Restart the Server"> Once the elasticsearch instance is connected you will need to restart Arranger server</Note>
+<Note title="Restart the Server"> Once the Elasticsearch instance is connected you will need to restart Arranger server</Note>

 You should now be able to interact with the Elasticsearch Index through `localhost:5050/graphql`